pjhur/subreddit_explorer/README.md

 ### Prerequisites

-Jupyter Notebook - See https://jupyter.org/ for instructions.
+Jupyter Notebook - See https://jupyter.org/ for instructions. <br>
 PySpark - Please refer to instructions for your operating system.

 ## License